Summer Institute for Educators 2024

 About the Institute

-In the summer of 2024, the Center for African Studies at Howard University in collaboration with Princeton University will host a 4-day hybrid institute to introduce Ge’ez manuscripts cataloged in PEMM (The Princeton Ethiopian, Eritrean, and Egyptian Miracles of Mary) database.
-The PEMM database includes thousands of manuscript paintings and stories about Mary, the world’s most storied person.
+The Center for African Studies at Howard University in collaboration with Princeton University are hosting a 4-day hybrid institute to introduce Ge’ez manuscripts cataloged in PEMM (The Princeton Ethiopian, Eritrean, and Egyptian Miracles of Mary database); The PEMM database includes thousands of manuscript paintings and stories about Mary, the world’s most storied person.
 The manuscripts reveal universal problems faced by humanity over time and one woman’s divine ability to heal the world and deliver justice.

 The institute will include morning and afternoon presentations by content experts.
-Teachers will learn about the historical, political, and cultural contexts of early Christianity in Ethiopia; gain knowledge of the significance of Ethiopian manuscripts and their production and use.
+Teachers will learn about art traditions and the historical and cultural contexts of early Christianity in Ethiopia and Eritrea.
+They will gain knowledge of the significance of Ethiopian manuscripts, their production and use.

-On the fourth day of the institute, local teachers will attend a hands-on workshop that integrates the arts of Miracles of Mary manuscripts with the concepts of healing, justice and forgiveness through Language Arts, Visual Arts and Social Studies.
-Teaching artists will introduce participants to the various techniques, skills and tools relevant to making an illuminated book - from writing to painting, gilding, and binding.
-Teachers working together through the roles of scribes and artists, will produce original manuscript books.
-These hands-on activities will equip educators with techniques and strategies to engage their students in the making of original illuminated manuscript books.
-This session will be recorded for non-local attendees.
+On the fourth day of the institute, local teachers will attend a hands-on workshop.
+Ethiopian artist Aleme Tadesse and arts educator Karen Brown will introduce participants to the various techniques, skills and tools relevant to making an illuminated manuscript.
+Participants will explore the rich heritage of Ethiopian art.
+They will learn the concept and application of traditional Ethiopian painting.
+These hands-on activities will equip educators with techniques and strategies to engage their students in making their own manuscript books.

 Historical Background